Last Chance Game Chef

 - Theme: Last Chance — Design your game as if it might only be played once.
 After all, the world is going to end.

 - Ingredients: There are two sets of four ingredients this year.
 Use 4 ingredients, split across the two sets any way you like (including all from one set):

 - four random game design threads from The Forge (a unique set generated independently for each chef or team of collaborating chefs).

 - Maximum Length: 3,000 words, plus supplemental play materials.

-- Discussions: Talk wherever you want, but there will be a temporary discussion forum on the Forge just for Game Chef.
+- Discussions: Talk about Game Chef wherever you want, as much or as little as you like, but there is a dedicated discussion forum on the Forge.

-- Initial Reviewing: New this year!
-Participants will be randomly assigned 3 or 4 games to read (depending on how many get submitted), and will recommend 1 game to go on to the second round.
+- Peer Review: Participants will be randomly assigned 4 games to read, and will recommend 1 game to go on to the second round.

-Design and submit a playable draft of a roleplaying game between July 15th-25th, inspired by the theme and ingredients listed below.
+Design and submit a playable draft of an “analog” (non-electronic) game between April 7th-15th, inspired by the theme and ingredients listed below.